H.R. 3184: PFAS Alternatives Act

 Turnout gear manufacturers

-They would face stronger pressure to develop PFAS-free products and could gain new research partners and future market opportunities.
+They face pressure to develop and prove out PFAS-free products, and could gain federally funded research partners and a future market.

 Federal health agencies, especially NIOSH